Entanglement negativity and minimal entanglement wedge cross sections in holographic theories

 A similar picture can be made when considering entanglement of purification.
 This time the horizons represent the larger boundary Hilbert space needed to purify $\rho_{AB}$.
 In the effective bulk, there are no more horizons, so minimizing the maximum number of bit threads connecting the purified spaces of $A$ and $B$, is again proportional to the entanglement wedge cross section.
-If we are forced to use the horizons as the purifying Hilbert space, then the conjecture from \cite{2017arXiv170809393T} would be proven, though this is a highly nontrivial assumption.
+If we are forced to use the horizons as the purifying Hilbert space, then the conjecture from Ref.~\cite{2018NatPh..14..573U} would be proven, though this is a highly nontrivial assumption.

-Interestingly, explicit bit thread configurations in the entanglement wedge have been constructed in \cite{2018arXiv181108879A}.
+Interestingly, explicit bit thread configurations in the entanglement wedge have been constructed in Ref.~\cite{2019JHEP...05..075A}.
 There, the bit threads were interpreted as the maximum number of Bell pairs that can be distilled from $\rho_{AB}$.
-This interpretation is extremely similar to that of logarithmic negativity which provides a bound on the distillable entanglement of mixed states \cite{Vidal2002}.
+This interpretation is extremely similar to that of logarithmic negativity which provides a bound on the distillable entanglement of mixed states \cite{2002PhRvA..65c2314V}.

 \paragraph{Covariant Conjecture} A natural covariant generalization may be considered in a similar way as the HRT formula.
 Here, we would need to find the proper analytic continuation of \textit{extremal} cosmic branes in the entanglement wedge.